arungeorgesaji/arungeorgesaji/README.md

 ## Fun Facts
 - I'm an avid devotee of Arch Linux.
-- When it comes to interface preferences, I opt for window managers over desktop environments, with dwm as my go-to choice, though I occasionally venture into the realm of KDE Plasma when necessity beckons.
+- When it comes to interface preferences, I opt for window managers over desktop environments, with dwm as my go-to choice.

 ## Contact Me
 - **Email**: arungeorgesaji@gmail.com